neoforged/Documentation/docs/resources/server/advancements.md

 Advancements are quest-like tasks that can be achieved by the player.
 Advancements are awarded based on advancement criteria, and can run behavior when completed.

-A new advancement can be added by creating a JSON file in your namespace's `advancements` subfolder.
+A new advancement can be added by creating a JSON file in your namespace's `advancement` subfolder.
 So for example, if we want to add an advancement named `example_name` for a mod with the mod id `examplemod`, it will be located at `data/examplemod/advancement/example_name.json`.
-An advancement's ID will be relative to the `advancements` directory, so for our example, it would be `examplemod:example_name`.
+An advancement's ID will be relative to the `advancement` directory, so for our example, it would be `examplemod:example_name`.
 Any name can be chosen, and the advancement will automatically be picked up by the game.
 Java code is only necessary if you want to add new criteria or trigger a certain criterion from code (see below).

 ## Specification